xichenx/lumen/README.md

   - Extract frame at any time point (in microseconds)
   - All transformers supported (rounded corners, blur, etc.)
   - Automatic memory caching for extracted frames

+- ✅ **Progressive Loading**: Progressive JPEG loading support
+  - Stream-based loading for network images
+  - Progressive preview display (low quality to high quality)
+  - Only works with network URLs
+  - Seamless integration with existing API
+  - Works with all transformers

 ### Technical Highlights